Reawakening knowledge: Anticipatory recovery from catastrophic interference via structured training: Emergent Anticipatory Recovery

 To quantify the strength of the \methodname{} phenomenon, we define the \emph{recovery score} as the proportion of the initial forgetting during the current epoch that the model recovers before returning to the same document.
 Mathematically, let the mean (over $t$) of the maximum loss on each document $\bx_t$ between the $n^\text{th}$ and $(n+1)^\text{th}$ time we train on that document be $l_\text{max}(n)$, right before the $(n+1)^\text{th}$ time we train on it be $l_\text{before}(n)$, and right after the $(n+1)^\text{th}$ time we train on it be $l_\text{after}(n)$.
 Then we define the recovery score (RS) for epoch $n$ to be \footnote{In some cases, a randomly initialized model will produce loss curves that decrease throughout the epoch, because its knowledge is so poor that it enjoys positive generalization among all documents.
-This yields an infinite or misleadingly large recovery score under \cref{eq:recovery}.
-We do not include such cases in our experiments so do not bother with more nuanced recovery scores.}

-In the following subsections we compute the recovery scores for different model sizes and training hyper-parameters (Figures \ref{fig:02_emergent} and \ref{fig:ablations}) to investigate their effects on the \methodname{} phenomenon.
+This yields a misleadingly large recovery score under this definition.
+We do not include such cases in our experiments so do not bother with more nuanced recovery scores.} $RS(n) = \frac{l_\text{max}(n) - l_\text{before}(n)}{l_\text{max}(n) - l_\text{after}(n-1)}.$ In the following subsections we compute the recovery scores for different model sizes and training hyperparameters (Figures~\ref{fig:02_emergent}~and~\ref{fig:ablations}) to investigate their effects on the \methodname{} phenomenon.